Chart Color Schemes

 West Launceston is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-West Launceston's population, as of August 2025, is approximately 4,247.
-This figure represents an increase of 32 individuals since the 2021 Census, which reported a population of 4,215.
-The change can be inferred from the estimated resident population of 4,229 in June 2024 and an additional 20 validated new addresses since the census date.
-This results in a population density ratio of 1,072 persons per square kilometer, which is relatively comparable to averages seen across other locations assessed by AreaSearch.
-West Launceston's growth rate of 0.8% since the census places it within 2.8 percentage points of the SA3 area (3.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 52.6% of overall population gains during recent periods, driving primary population growth in the area.
+West Launceston's population was 4,215 according to the 2021 Census.
+By November 2025, it is estimated at around 4,252, reflecting an increase of 37 people (0.9%).
+This growth is inferred from ABS data showing an estimated resident population of 4,229 as of June 2024 and validation of 22 new addresses since the Census date.
+This results in a population density ratio of approximately 1,073 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Overseas migration contributed about 52.6% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population dynamics anticipate an overall decline over this period.
-According to these projections, West Launceston's population is expected to decrease by 136 persons by 2041.
-However, growth across specific age cohorts is anticipated, notably the 85 and over age group, which is projected to grow by 105 individuals.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, Tasmania State Government's Regional/LGA projections from 2022 with a base year of 2021 are adopted and adjusted using weighted aggregation methods.
+Future population dynamics indicate an overall decline by 2041.
+The area's population is projected to contract by 136 persons by that year, despite anticipated growth in specific age cohorts like the 85 and over group, which is expected to grow by 105 people.

 Frequently Asked Questions - Population